Harrysdad2/Harrysdad2.github.io/suncatchers/how-its-made.md

 ![Fern](/images/Fern3.jpg)

 Step 4 - Each piece of glass is wrapped in copper tape.
 Note that the edges of the circle are left uncovered as they will have the lead edge on later.
-Using the pattern, the pieces are placed together and solder is used to tack them into place.
+Using the pattern, the pieces are placed together, the copper fluxed and solder is used to tack them into place.
 ![Fern](/images/Fern4.jpg)